We may be staying home during the COVID-19 restrictions, but we can still go outside!

 Rural Action is a membership-based nonprofit working in the southeast and central eastern counties of Appalachian Ohio since 1991.
 Our mission is to build a more just economy by developing the region’s assets in environmentally, socially, and economically sustainable ways.
 Learn more about who we are and our programs.

 Our Environmental Education program made this project.
 Usually, we spend the spring visiting classrooms, leading field trips, and running our “Birds in the Hills” festival.
 We hope a little of that outdoor magic can continue through this distance learning.

 Is it okay to go hiking right now?

 The Ohio stay-at-home order allows and encourages people to take walks and visit natural places.
 Just follow good practices of staying 6 feet away from others outside, and wearing masks if you’ll be near others.

 For more information on going outside, see the National Recreation and Park Association’s statement on COVID-19.

 What are some other ways you can help?

 Our educators are also available for remote conversations and lessons with your classes or kids.
 We also love featuring young people here, or creating activities/interactions to meet your needs.
 Just email Darcy at email@example.com!

-Is there any place to interact while we work on this?
+Is there any place to interact while we do these activities?